xavbart/42sleeptimer/README.md

 *You may want to add this `~/bin` folder to your shell ENV: do so by adding "`export PATH=$PATH:$HOME/bin`" to your `.[|z|k|c]shrc` file.*

+*Restart terminal so the new scripts gets parsed, or type `reset` (it reloads the .rc file).
+Then you may run it by typing 'sleeptimer.sh' at anytime in your terminal*

-If you want to run it as a command (like, something you may double-click, as a app, with the thingie they call a mouse, for the GUI-inclined), you can use the **sleeptimer.command** file : it will open terminal and actually execute the `~/bin/sleeptimer.sh` shell script.
+If you want to run it as a command (like, something you may double-click, as a app, with the thingie they call a mouse, for the GUI-inclined), you can use the **sleeptimer.command** file :

+it will open terminal and actually execute the `~/bin/sleeptimer.sh` shell script.
 This can be put, for instance, in your dock.
 Rename it as will.
 (Make sure it is also `chmod 755` so that it runs on opening.)

 ### Set-up:
-Open **sleeptimer.sh** and make sure the options you want (mail or IFTTT) are set to `true`
+Open **sleeptimer.sh** and make sure the options you want (mail and/or IFTTT) are set to `true`.

 ### Mail:

+In the **sleeptimer.sh** script, set `USE_MAIL=true`.

-This uses the mail command from terminal, you need to ensure your mail is set up correctly on your Mac. _(Remember your Day 0 of Piscine C, Chapter III exercise 0)._
+This uses the mail command from terminal.

+You need to ensure your mail is set up correctly on your Mac. _(Remember your Day 0 of Piscine C, Chapter III exercise 0)._

 ### IFTTT:
 This uses "Webhooks" service [from IFTTT](https://ifttt.com/maker_webhooks).

+In the **sleeptimer.sh** script, set `USE_IFTTT=true`.

 You need to create an applet with the service.
+Using `value1` and `value2` as respectively title and body variable.

-You need to get your unique key for the service.
+You need to get your **unique key** for the Webhook service.

+You need to enter that key in the correct place in the script **sleeptimer.sh** (replace `ENTER_YOUR_IFTTT_WEBHOOK_KEY` by your key).

-This is left as an exercise for the reader (I'll come back and elaborate on this once I remember how exaclty one shall do it).
+*Doing the whole IFTTT set-up stuff is left as an exercise for the reader (I'll come back and elaborate on this once I remember how exactly one shall do it).*

+NB: You don't need to do all this if you set `USE_IFTTT=false`.

 ## DISCLAIMER
 This is a really crude and horrendous script, I wrote it during my *Piscine c* because I was too stupid to watch time during my breaks, breaks I was spending drining too much coffee, trying to understand the basics of c and discussing with many various and interesting fellows piscineux.